-- (1) Students intending to complete their degree in Cell Biotechnology, Microbiology, or Molecular Genetics must also take both CHEM 102 and 263, normally in the second term of their first year, as the ★6 Science option. - (2) Students intending to complete their degree in Bioinformatics are required to take: BIOL 107, 108; CHEM 101, 102, 261; CMPUT 101 (if necessary, or else a ★3 Science option); CMPUT 114 and 115; ★6 Arts options (English recommended) in their first year. - (3) Students intending to complete their degree in Environmental Biology are recommended to take EAS 100 as a Science option in their first year.
+- Students intending to complete their degree in Cell Biotechnology, Microbiology, or Molecular Genetics must also take CHEM 102. - (2) Students intending to complete their degree in Molecular Genetics are recommended to take BIOL 207 in the second term of their first year as a ★3 Science option. - (3) Students intending to complete their degree in Bioinformatics are required to take: BIOL 107, 108; CHEM 101, 102, 261; CMPUT 101 (if necessary, or else a ★3 Science option); CMPUT 114 and 115; ★6 Arts options (English recommended) in their first year. - (4) Students intending to complete their degree in Environmental Biology are recommended to take EAS 100 as a Science option in their first year.

-183.3.4 Course Sequence in Biological Sciences
+193.3.4 Course Sequence in Biological Sciences